© Crown copyright 2020

 You should receive your products within 5 working days.
 The first working day is the day after you place your order, or 2 days if you place your order after 6pm.

 You should check all items are present and undamaged before signing for a delivery.
-Any member of staff can sign for the package.
+You should consider school holidays when ordering, as a member of staff must be present to sign for the package.
 All items should then be stored in a clean, dry environment.

 You cannot get products delivered to addresses other than registered education sites.
 If you would like products delivered to a different registered education site, call phs on 01827 255500.
 Read more about accounts for organisations with multiple addresses.